danielfelipe113/basic-backend/README.md

 Runs the application with [nodemon]("https://nodemon.io/").
 Server is listening on Port 3000 by default.
 This can be overwritten by `PORT` constant in `.env` file.

 <br />
+142.93.53.238
+Salsadetomate0124Especial
+GRANT ALL ON vet_db.* TO vet@'142.93.53.238' IDENTIFIED BY 'root';

+update db set Host='142.93.53.238' where Db='vet_db';

+CREATE USER 'vet_user'@'localhost' IDENTIFIED BY 'secret';
+GRANT ALL PRIVILEGES ON veterinary.* TO 'vet_user'@'localhost';

+UPDATE mysql.user SET HOST='%' WHERE User='vet';

+REVOKE ALL PRIVILEGES, GRANT OPTION FROM 'vet'@'localhost';
+DROP USER 'vet'@'localhost';